 Every person explores, feels, and senses her environment differently.
 For some people, playing soothing background music helps increase focus, while for others, all background noise is distracting.
-A sensory diet is a personalized set of activities and environmental modifications embedded in daily routines which supports individuals to be successful in tasks and transitions.
+A sensory diet is a personalized set of activities and environmental modifications embedded in daily routines which support individuals to be successful in tasks and transitions.

 What is a sensory diet?

-A sensory diet is a personalized set of activities and environmental modifications embedded in daily routines which supports individuals to be successful in tasks and transitions.
+A sensory diet is a personalized set of activities and environmental modifications embedded in daily routines which support individuals to be successful in tasks and transitions.
 Depending on the needs of the person, a sensory diet can be a series of calming activities, a series of alerting activities, a series of organizing activities, or a combination of these three types of activities.
 To help figure out what is calming/alerting for you or your child, an occupational therapist can establish a sensory diet.

 Why does my child need a sensory diet?

 A sensory diet can help your child navigate the most challenging parts of his day.
 For example; if your child has difficulty getting dressed in the morning and complains about the feeling of the material or doesn’t like certain textures on his skin, the therapist might suggest an activity that would help your child transition into the non-preferred activity (i.e. getting dressed).
 Example activities may include wrapping your child up in a blanket and giving deep pressure input to help desensitize the skin before putting clothes on.
 This type of activity could also help decrease your child’s anxiety about getting dressed because being wrapped up tightly can give a calm and safe feeling (again, every individual is different).
 Occupational therapists work with the family to help establish a diet that works for the child and family.